MBODM/pingalive/README.md

 - When executed, it endlessly pings a specific server, until closed.
 - It´s used for internet connection testing, for my personal use.

+Side note: There also exists a Go (golang) version of this tool.
+The tool is exactly the same is this one, just written in Go.
+Take a look at [pingalive-go](https://github.com/mbodm/pingalive-go) for more information.

 ### How it works
 - It just executes the Windows `ping.exe` with `-t 194.25.2.129` as parameters.
 - The IP address (`194.25.2.129`) is Telekom´s* main DNS server.